ZYKoleva/VueJSExamProject/README.md

 Authenticated users can like recipes, add recipes, can modify their own recipes and mark recipes as favorite, including their own.

 ### Implementation
-Solution consists of VueJs front-end and Django REST framework  and Postgresql as back-end
+Solution consists of Vue app as front-end and Django app back-end.

 ### Structure